Spencer Dryden: Jefferson Airplane

 In mid-1966, Dryden was recruited to replace Skip Spence as the drummer in Jefferson Airplane, a leading San Francisco psychedelic band.
 Together with bassist Jack Casady, he helped create an exceptional rhythm section.
 A feature of live Airplane sets at the time were free-form improvisational jams, with Dryden's licks complementing Casady's fluid style, examples of which can be heard on "Thing" and "Bear Melt" from Bless Its Pointed Little Head.
 During this period, he had an affair with Grace Slick.

 The song "Lather", appearing on the Airplane's Crown of Creation, is said to have been written by Grace Slick on the occasion of Dryden's thirtieth birthday.
 Its lyrics tell of a boy who stays as young as possible until one day when he is shattered by having to finally grow up.

 Founding editor of Rolling Stone and music critic, Ralph J. Gleason, published The Jefferson Airplane and the San Francisco Sound in 1969.
-The book included an engaging forty-four-page interview with Dryden.
+The book included a 44-page interview with Dryden.

 Dryden quit Jefferson Airplane in February 1970.
 This followed the group's violent experiences at the notorious Altamont Festival, where lead singer Marty Balin was knocked unconscious by Hells Angels bikers, and a festival patron, Meredith Hunter, was fatally stabbed.
 Dryden seemed to have some sense of foreboding about the concert, as he initially did not want to play there, saying the "vibes" were wrong.